qwebes/trip_planner/README.md

 # Trip Planner

-#### A C++ terminal-based system for optimizing and visualizing railway travel routes across Ukraine, utilizing Dijkstra's algorithm and a functional terminal user interface.
+#### A C++ terminal-based system for optimizing and visualizing travel routes across Ukraine, utilizing Dijkstra's algorithm and a functional terminal user interface.

 ---